shakursmith/WeLoveMovies/README.md

 # WeLoveMovies_Backend [View Api](https://we-love-movies-backend-zeta.vercel.app/movies)
+## Click here to check out the full project [We Love Movies](https://we-love-movies-frontend.vercel.app/).

-> Set up a database and built specific routes so that users can gain access to data about movies, theaters, and reviews.
+> Engineered a database and RESTful API with CRUD operations allowing users to access data about the latest movies, theaters, and reviews.

 ### Routes
 - /movies